Anjaliithecoder/codejourny/README.md

 # codejourny
-this is my first repository
+this is my first github repository